Year of call: 2017

 Joseff is originally from Llandovery and was educated at Llandovery College.
 A keen rugby player, he went to Loughborough University to study English, representing the university rugby team and graduating with First Class Hons.
 Joseff completed the Graduate Diploma in Law at Cardiff University, where he was awarded the Prince of Wales Scholarship from Grays Inn, allowing him to study and then complete the Bar Professional Training Course (‘BPTC’) at Cardiff Law School.

 During his Bar studies, he won the Norman Tapp Memorial Prize and was a DuCann Prize Finalist, both from Grays Inn.
 He is also a Grays Inn Goddard Scholar.

-Joseff is a conversational Welsh speaker.
+Joseff is a conversational Welsh speaker

-Joseff accepts instructions across all areas of Chambers’ practice areas.
+Joseff accepts instructions across all areas of Chambers’ family law practice.
 He regularly appears in the Family Court and has been instructed in the High Court on behalf of both parents and local authorities in care and wardship proceedings.

 Re E – Secured substantial and numerous findings against a parent in relation to emotional harm of the Child, and parental alienation of the other parent.

-Re H – Successfully represented a father in acrimonious proceedings seeking to change the residence of his child from the child’s Mother to himself.
+Re H – Successfully represented a father in acrimonious proceedings seeking to change the residence of his child from the child’s mother to himself.

 Joseff’s pro-bono involvement includes volunteering with the following social mobility initiatives:

 - Bridging the Bar, a charity committed to increasing the equality of access to opportunities in the legal profession across all underrepresented groups;